 Infrared Spectroscopy and the Attenuated Total Reflection technique

 Fourier Transform Infrared (FTIR) spectroscopy is a widely utilised analytical technique for the spectral characterisation of a wide range of solids, liquids and gases; including both chemical and biological species [8], [9].
 Traditional FTIR spectroscopy involves directly transmitting the infrared beam through the sample; however, a more recent and simpler approach involves an Attenuated Total Reflection (ATR) mode.
 This technique measures the changes in infrared radiation from an internally reflected beam when contact is made with the sample that is directly placed on top of the ATR crystal [9].
 Experiments with transmission mode showed that resultant spectra are strongly influenced by a range of physical phenomena, such as light scattering, refraction and dispersion.
 As ATR mode operates with different optical properties compared to transmission spectroscopy, it overcomes those spectral issues [10].
 At a certain angle, the infrared radiation is directed onto a crystal with a high refractive index.
-Within the crystal there is an internal reflectance which creates an evanescent wave that protrudes beyond the surface and into the sample placed on top.
+Within the crystal there is an internal reflectance, which creates an evanescent wave that protrudes beyond the surface and into the sample placed on top.
 The sample absorbs energy within the infrared spectrum region and will be attenuated and passed back to the IR beam.
 This energy is then passed to the detector by exiting the opposite end of the crystal [9].

 There are two main requirements for the successful spectral acquisition utilising ATR mode: (i) the refractive index of the sample must be lower than that of the crystal for internal reflectance to occur, and (ii) the evanescent wave only protrudes beyond the crystal 0.5-5 µm therefore the sample must be in direct contact with the surface [9].
 ATR crystals are available in zinc selenide (ZnSe), zinc sulphide (ZnS), germanium (Ge), silicon (Si) and diamond; however, ZnSe, Ge and diamond are the most commonly used due to their material properties [11].
 Germanium is particularly useful for highly absorbing samples, such as rubbers, due to its high refractive index (4.01), however the Ge spectral region only ranges from 600-5,000 cm-1.
 Zinc selenide has a wider spectral region (500-20,000 cm-1), however it is only suitable for liquids or soft materials and cannot be used on samples with a pH less than 5 or greater than 9.
 Diamond is universally the preferred material despite the higher initial costs, as it has a greater spectral region (10-45,000 cm-1), higher resistance and is chemically inert [11].